ByLaws of the College of Pharmacy

 There shall be five members elected from the faculty on this Committee, at least one of whom will be an elected faculty member from the Rockford campus.
 Faculty members shall be elected for two-year terms.
 Two or three faculty members will be elected each year.
 The Executive Director of Information Technology (IT) or his/her designee from the Chicago campus and the Director of IT or his/her designee from the Rockford campus will also be members of this committee.

-In addition, the Dean may appoint to ex officio membership on this committee:
+In addition, the Dean may appoint ex officio member(s) without voting privileges to this committee:

-c. a student from the professional program and a graduate student, both in an advisory capacity.
+c.
+A student from the professional program and a graduate student

 The Committee will oversee and enforce the College's Honor Code and will serve as an arbiter for appeal of findings of violations of the Honor Code as it relates to issues of professionalism.
 However, actions relating to issues of academic dishonesty that occur within the Doctor of Pharmacy program of the College will be handled in accordance with the UIC Student Disciplinary Policy which is authorized through guidelines provided in the University of Illinois Statutes (Article XI, Section 2 and the Senate Committee on Student Affairs Student Disciplinary Policy and which currently states "The Student Disciplinary Policy is recognized as the standard process for handling incidents of student misconduct.
 The UIC Student Disciplinary Policy is independent from and may be implemented in addition to any other university document, policy or process which may exist and relates to matters of student behavior.
 This Policy governs all regional sites of the University of Illinois at Chicago."